therealjflf/hesutils/docs/ex_basic.rst

 Example 5: client groups
 ~~~~~~~~~~~~~~~~~~~~~~~~

 If it weren't enough already, middle management has decided to impose a new fashionable tool that comes in pre-built VMs.
-Due to some random path conflict (I just can't think of a example right now, but bear with me), the user homes aren't mounted in the same place in those VMs.
+Due to some random path conflict (I just can't think of a good example right now, but bear with me), the user homes aren't mounted in the same place in those VMs.

 So we have: